Volatile corrosion inhibitor: Product uses

 VCIs have been applied across a wide variety of application areas:

-Packaging – One of the first widespread uses for VCIs was VCI paper, which was used to wrap parts for transportation and/or storage.
-The technology then evolved with the development of VCI film, where the inhibitor was incorporated into Polyethylene film.
-ZERUST® launched the world’s first safe, food-grade VCI film product system (sodium nitrite) impregnated into Polyethylene.
-This offered the advantage that parts could be stored in the VCI film without any rust-preventative (RP) oil, which would typically have to be removed before part was placed into service.
-In places where the VCI film is in direct contact with the metal, VCI molecules adsorb on the metal surfaces, creating an invisible molecular barrier against corrosive elements such as oxygen, moisture, and chlorides.
-As VCI molecules vaporize out of the film and diffuse throughout the package, they also form a protective molecular layer on metal surfaces not in direct contact with the film.
-When the packaging is removed, the VCI molecules simply vaporize and float away.
-VCI films protect metals both through direct contact and vapor action.
-Large Equipment/Assets are wrapped in VCI heat shrinkable film for long-term outdoor storage.
-The use of polymer films for thorough protection of electronic equipment during shipment or storage should take into account the prevention of electrostatic discharge (ESD), corrosion, and the disposal of the film after use.
-A main property that makes a polymer film a viable packaging material for electronic equipment is the film's ability to eliminate electrostatic discharge.
-The most recent property addition to VCI film is biodegradability.
+Packaging – One of the first widespread uses of VCIs was VCI paper, which was used to wrap parts for transportation and/or storage.
+The technology later evolved with the development of VCI film, in which the inhibitor was incorporated into polyethylene film.
+VCI technology subsequently evolved to include the impregnation of inhibitors, such as sodium nitrite, directly into polyethylene film.
+This allows metallic components to be stored without the need for rust-preventative (RP) oils, which typically require removal before the parts are put into service.
+In areas where the VCI film is in direct contact with the metal, VCI molecules adsorb onto the metal surfaces, creating an invisible molecular barrier against corrosive elements such as oxygen, moisture, and chlorides.
+As VCI molecules vaporize from the film and diffuse throughout the package, they also form a protective molecular layer on metal surfaces that are not in direct contact with the film.
+When the packaging is removed, the VCI molecules vaporize and disperse.

+VCI films protect metals through both direct contact and vapor action.
+Large equipment and other assets can be wrapped in VCI heat-shrinkable film for long-term outdoor storage.
+The use of polymer films to protect electronic equipment during shipment or storage should take into account the prevention of electrostatic discharge (ESD) and corrosion, as well as the disposal of the film after use.
+One property that makes a polymer film suitable as a packaging material for electronic equipment is its ability to prevent electrostatic discharge.
+More recently, biodegradability has also been incorporated as a property of some VCI films.

 Coatings - The use of VCIs as alternative corrosion inhibitor technologies in coating is not a new concept.
 In the last few years, however, with growing environmental pressure to reduce the use of traditional inhibitors containing heavy metals, they have gained in popularity.
-Since VCI particles have a polar attraction to the metal substrate, this allows them to work in the coating without negatively impacting other components of the coating, such as defoamers, wetting agents, levelling agents, etc. VCIs are typically added to the formulation in very small amounts by weight of the overall formula.
+Because VCI particles possess a polar attraction to metal substrates, they can be integrated into coatings without disrupting the performance of other additives, such as defoamers or wetting and leveling agents.
+VCIs are typically added to the formulation in very small amounts by weight of the overall formula.
 The particle size of the VCIs is very small in comparison to traditionally used inhibitors.
 This allows the VCIs to migrate into the smaller voids more effectively.
 Once the VCIs have adsorbed on the surface of the metal, they provide an effective barrier that is hydrophobic and prevents moisture from getting through to the metal surface.
 Consequently, this prevents the formation of a corrosion cell and renders the moisture ineffective.